heathcliff26/containers/apps/speedtest-exporter/README.md

 When looking into it, he uses a [python based speedtest-exporter](https://github.com/MiguelNdeCarvalho/speedtest-exporter).
 At this point i could have just used that as well, but i was bored and wanted to program something.
 Hence this project.

+One important functionality is that this projects implements prometheus remote_write, so it can push the metrics directly to e.g. grafana cloud.

 ## Table of Contents

 - [speedtest-exporter](#speedtest-exporter)